clhenrick/data-viz-projects/03_scatterplot/README.md

 	* Somalia / Somaliland GNI (both) 1990
 	* Iran (both GNI) 2009

+4. The data for GNI and CO2 was then mapped to x and y axises respectively using Processing's map() method.
+A natural logarithm was applied to these two datasets.
+When graphed, this suggests a linear relationship between growth in GNI and CO2.
+However, this distorts the fact that some countries with a high level of GNI may not have a high output of CO2.

-4. In future iterations the following features would be added:
+5. In future iterations the following features would be added:
    * Animate the circles when switching visualizations.
    * Add an ability to turn on/off the logarithm.
    * Highlight all circles by region when hovering over a region in the legend.